swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 author: [matthewbastien, plemarquand]
 ---

-Visual Studio Code (VS Code) is a popular general-purpose editor that supports a variety of languages.
-The Swift VS Code extension adds Swift language features to the editor.
-Its aim is to provide a first-class, feature complete extension to make developing Swift applications on all platforms a seamless experience.
+Visual Studio Code (VS Code) is a popular general purpose editor that supports a variety of languages through extensibility.
+The Swift extension brings Swift language-specific features to the editor, providing a seamless experience for developing Swift applications on all platforms.

-This guide will help you get set up with the following features:
+The Swift extension includes:

+- Syntax highlighting and code completion
-- Language features such as code completion, jump to definition, find all references, etc.
+- Code navigation features such as Go to Definition and Find All References
+- Refactoring and quick fixes to code
-- VS Code tasks for Swift Package Manager
+- Package management and tasks with support for Swift Package Manager
+- Rich support for debugging
-- Debugging Swift code
+- Testing with XCTest or Swift Test
-- Running tests

-The Swift extension for VS Code supports the following project types
+The Swift extension is designed to support the following projects:

 - Swift Package Manager projects (e.g. using a `Package.swift`)
 - Projects that can generate a `compile_commands.json` (e.g. using CMake)